 Grade Placement Guidelines

 YHIS will place students in the same grade as their developmental peers based on each student’s passport age.
-See below for grade placement guidelines:
+(Additional assessment might be used as needed) See below for grade placement guidelines:

 |ECC and Elementary Grade Placement|